Travel Trailer Turning Radius Tips

 Tail swing is crucial to consider when anything is close to the side of your trailer like, other cars, gas pumps, pedestrians, signs, and even hookups at a campsite.

-As you can see in the diagram to the right, the tail end of the truck swings out to the left during a right-hand turn, thereby creating the potential for an accident.
+As you can see in the diagram to the right, the truck’s tail end swings out to the left during a right-hand turn, creating the potential for an accident.

 Travel Trailer Turning Radius Calculator